edmundo2006-ai/yapp/privacy.md

 When you sign in we receive and store **your yale.edu email address**.
 We use it to confirm you are at Yale, to attach your buttery orders to you, and to know which directory entry is yours.
 We do not receive your Google password.

+Google also sends us **your name and a link to your Google profile photo**, which are stored alongside your account.
+Neither is displayed anywhere in the app.

 The rest of the app, dining menus and hours, works without signing in.